tmtxt/tmtxt.github.com/_posts/2022-10-09-solution-to-power-of-two-problem.md

 **Solution**

 Loops/Recursion seems quite straight forward.
-Let's talk about bitwise operators.

-> This is the first time I have ever used this...

-Let's take a look at the some numbers that are the power of two and their binary representation
+We use a bitwise approach here.
+Let's take a look at the some numbers that are the power of two and their binary representation.

 | Decimal | Binary |
 |---------|--------|